DonDebonair/slack-machine/docs/plugins/listening.md

 ### How your function will be called

-Your function will be called with a [`Message`][machine.plugins.base.Message] object that represents the message that triggered the function.
+Your function will be called with a [`Message`][machine.plugins.message.Message] object that represents the message that triggered the function.
 It not only contains the message text itself, but also has many convenient methods for replying.